pipewrk/geekist.co/cmd75z4bg000i02lbdnkfb5xs.md

 yt-dlp -f "bv[ext=mp4][height<=1080]+ba[ext=m4a]" https://www.youtube.com/watch?v=xyz
 ```

-All that and we’re still only just scratching the surface.
+All that and we're still only just scratching the surface.
 It can handle playlists, metadata, cookies, rate-limits, and even merge video and audio streams with FFmpeg under the hood.

-That said, if you’re not into downloading anything and you just want to watch a video straight from the source, right inside your media player app, there’s a tool for that too!
+That said, if you're not into downloading anything and you just want to watch a video straight from the source, right inside your media player app, there's a tool for that too!

-## Stream It Like You Stole It With [`you-get`](https://github.com/soimort/you%E2%80%91get)
+## Stream It Like You Stole It With [you-get](https://geekist.co/github/you-get-dumb-downloader-that-scrapes-the-web/)

 That’s exactly what `you-get` does.
 It pulls media from sites like YouTube, Vimeo, Twitter, and others, and streams it directly into apps like `MPV` or `VLC` without leaving the terminal.